 - a.
-The following tables analyse the investment properties which are carried at fair value.
-The different levels have been defined as follows: - Quoted prices (unadjusted) in active markets for identical assets (level 1) - Inputs other than quoted prices that are observable either directly (that is, as prices) or indirectly (that is, derived from prices) (level 2) - Inputs for asset that are not based on observable market data (level 3)
+The tables below analyse the investment properties carried at fair value as at December 31, 2019 and 2018.
+The different levels are defined as follows: - Quoted prices (unadjusted) in active markets for identical assets (level 1); - Inputs other than quoted prices included within level 1 that are observable for the asset, either directly (that is, as prices) or indirectly (that is, derived from prices) (level 2); and - Inputs for asset that are not based on observable market data (level 3).

-HK\$ million Quoted prices in active markets for identical assets (Level 1) Significant other observable inputs (Level 2) Significant unobservable inputs (Level 3)
+Fair value measurement as at December 31, 2019 HK\$ million Quoted prices in active markets for Significant other unobserve identical assets observable inputs in Significant unobservable inputs (Level 3) Recurring fair value measurement (Level 1) (Level 2) (Level 3) Investment properties - Indonesia 3,706 - Hong Kong 56

+Fair value measurement as at December 31, 201

+Quoted prices in active markets for identical assets Significant other observable inputs Significant unobservable inputs

+HK\$ million (Level 1) (Level 2) (Level 3)

 Recurring fair value measurement

 Investment properties

 - Indonesia 3,543

 - Hong Kong 56

-Fair value measurement as at December 31, 2017

-HK\$ million Quoted prices in active markets for identical assets (Level 1) Significant other observable inputs (Level 2) Significant unobservable inputs (Level 3)

-Recurring fair value measurement

-Investment properties - Indonesia 3,770

-- Hong Kong 52

-During the years ended December 31, 2018 and December 31, 2017, there were no transfers between different levels.
+During the years ended December 31, 2019 and December 31, 2018, there were no transfers between different levels.